Jrho-0/online-resume/README.md

 9. Add a footer element with your name and any copyright information or other disclaimers.
 (Hint: use the MDN docs for things you don't know how to do: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer))
 10. Save the index.html file and open it in a web browser to ensure that it displays correctly.

-11. Add your website to your GitHub to start building your portfolio.